Amir1938/ComputationalGraph-Java/README.md

-# Advanced-Programming-Project : Interactive Graph Visualization Tool
+# Advanced-Programming-Project : Computational Graph Visualization

 ## Background
-This project is designed to provide a dynamic and interactive way to visualize computational graphs.
-It leverages the power of D3.js for rendering graphical elements and Java for backend logic, including configuration management and topic message handling.
-The tool allows users to load configuration files, manipulate graph elements, and observe changes in real-time.
+This project is designed to provide a dynamic way to visualize various types of computational graphs.
+It utilizes Java, JavaScript, and HTML, allowing users to choose configurations and set variable values.
+The application enables users to load configuration files, modify graph values, and observe changes immediately.

 ## Features
-- **Dynamic Graph Visualization**: Utilizes D3.js to render nodes and edges, supporting interactive dragging and zooming.
-- **Configuration Management**: Allows users to upload and apply configuration files that define the structure and properties of the graph.
+- **Configuration Management: Enables users to upload and apply configuration files that define the graph’s structure and properties.
-- **Real-time Interaction**: Supports publishing messages to topics, with the graph updating to reflect these messages in real-time.
+- **Real-time Interaction: Allows users to publish messages to topics, with the graph dynamically updating to reflect these changes in real-time.

 ## Getting Started

 ### Prerequisites
 - Java JDK 11 or higher
-- A modern web browser with JavaScript enabled

 ### Running the Project